CoryITpro/EvervaultDAO/README.md

         1. How does Staking Work
             - Per every rebases, Distributor Contract mints rewards for selected recipients and Staking Contract is one of that.
               For example, when the rate of the Staking Contract is 0.45%, the EVE amount in Staking Contract is increased by 0.45% per every rebases.
-            - And everytime users buy bonds, following amounts of EVE is minted in Staking Contract and also it increases APR.
-              For example, APR is 0.57% now and 0.12 % of APR is from bond minting.
-            - Then amount of LOOT for stakers is increased to be equal to EVEs of Staking Contract
         2. Means of Statistics
             - APY
                 Math.pow(1 + rebased EVE amount / EVE for stake rewards, 365 \* 3) - 1;